Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs/samples/Sample11_MockingClientTypes.md

     for (int index = 0; index < 3; index++)
     {
         // This mocks an EventData instance using the model factory.
 Different arguments can mock different
-        // potential outputs from the broker
+        // potential outputs from the broker.

         EventData eventData = EventHubsModelFactory.EventData(
             eventBody: new BinaryData($"Sample-Event-{ index }"),